Nikhilagarwalgk/React_Notes/CSS Notes.md

 7. What is a reflow (layout thrash), and how can you minimize it in CSS?
+   --> Nesting refers to placing one HTML element inside another — for example, a child <div> inside a parent <div>.
+Each nested element        inherits or creates its own stacking behavior, depending on how the parent behaves.
+      When you nest elements inside a parent that creates a stacking context, those elements:
+      Are confined to that stacking context

+Cannot be visually stacked above elements outside that context — no matter how high their z-index is
-8. What are CSS custom properties (variables), and why use them?
+9. What are CSS custom properties (variables), and why use them?
-9. What is the difference between em, rem, %, vh, and vw units?
+10. What is the difference between em, rem, %, vh, and vw units?
-10. Explain how these units relate to font size, parent size, and viewport.
+11. Explain how these units relate to font size, parent size, and viewport.